Danieli Haloten

-Danieli Haloten is a journalist, actress and lecturer especially noted for being the first blind actress in the world to play a major role in a Brazilian soap opera Caras & Bocas broadcast by the Globo Network.
+Danieli Haloten (born February 21, 1980) is a journalist, actress and lecturer especially noted for being the first blind actress in the world to play a major role in a Brazilian soap opera Caras & Bocas broadcast by the Globo Network.

 Early years

 Haloten was born on February 21, 1980, in Curitiba the capital of Paraná, in the south of Brazil.
 Haloten was born with a sight deficiency, caused by glaucoma and lost the vision of her left eye during surgery, at the age of ten.
-Gradually, she began to lose the vision in her other eye and by the age of 17 had become blind.
+Gradually, she began to lose the vision in her other eye and by the age of 17, had become blind.

 Haloten majored in Journalism in PUCPR (Catholic Pontifice University of Parana), and Performing Arts in UFPR (Federal University of Parana).
 Even in TV Globo, she worked as a reporter in "Video show" and "Fantástico", with journalist Caco Barcellos.
 She has done internships on radio, for newspapers and government departments as a journalist.
 One of the newspapers was "Folha de S.Paulo", the biggest journal in Latin America.

 Since Haloten was a child, she always performed in theater and dreamed of working on TV.
 Her first job in television was on a TV show where she presented live, on Commentary TV, in 1999.
 After this experience, she looked for sponsors and created, produced and presented "Danieli Multishow", on Band TV.
 It was a show with interviews and music, showing in 2000.

-While Haloten studied Journalism, she created and presented "Faro": a TV Show where she sniffed around for news with her guide dog.
+While Haloten studied Journalism, she created and presented "Faro", a TV show where she sniffed around for news with her guide dog.
 The project, still unedited, won first place on the "Sangue novo" prize offered by Parana Journalists Association, competing with students from all the states in Brazil.